Fork me on GitHub

 }

-We can only access the functions through the types defined in the module type, which means rand will consume its rng argument, despite the actual function not doing anything odd.
+We can only access the functions through the types defined in the module type, which means rand will consume its rng argument, despite the actual function not doing anything special.
 Code like this will now work:

 def use (seed: i32) =